Albariño and Pinot Grigio may seem similar, but they have contrasting styles.

 Of course, winemakers love to experiment with winemaking styles, and you’ll find innovative Pinot Grigios and Albariños made around the world that are barrel fermented, fermented on the skins, and much more.

-If you’re fortunate enough to find these wines, be sure to give them a try and sip with an open mind.
+If you’re fortunate enough to find these wines made in alternative styles, be sure to give them a try and sip with an open mind.

 Pinot Grigio vs. Albariño: Food Pairings and Serving Temperature